Detroit Lions pull out all the stops to beat Vikings, 34-23, keep dim playoff hopes alive

 More:Detroit Lions recent surge putting front office in a pickle for NFL draft

+Justin Jefferson had 11 catches for 223 yards for the Vikings after being held to a career-low 14 yards on three catches against the Lions in September.

+Chark had six catches for 94 yards and Justin Jackson scored on a 15-yard run for the Lions, who held Cook to 23 yards rushing on 15 carries.

-The Lions (6-7) have won five of six after starting the season 1-6, and visit the New York Jets (7-6) next Sunday (1 p.m., CBS).
-The Lions likely have to win out to make the playoffs, with games at Carolina, vs. Chicago and at Green Bay to finish the season.
+The Lions visit the New York Jets (7-6) next Sunday (1 p.m., CBS), and likely have to win out to make the playoffs, with games at Carolina, vs. Chicago and at Green Bay to finish the season.
 The Lions, ninth in the NFC, are two games back in the loss column of the seventh and final playoff spot.

-Goff connected on scores of 41 yards to Jameson Williams, his first NFL catch, 48 yards to DJ Chark and 5 yards to Josh Reynolds.

-The NFC-North leading Vikings (10-3) still need one victory to clinch the division.

 More:Lessons learned in winning could propel Detroit Lions to playoffs: 'Little things add up'